catllian/cse15l-lab-reports/labreport2.md

 is returned, which prints the "FirstLine" on the first line and "SecondLine" on the second line.

 # Part 2
-For this part, I chose to investigate the bugs of the `averageWithoutLowest()` method in the ArrayExamples.java file.
+For this part, I chose to investigate the bug of the `averageWithoutLowest()` method in the ArrayExamples.java file.

 * Failure-inducing test 1: This test uses an array with three values: 1.0, 1.0, and 2.0.
 It checks if the `averageWithoutLowest()` method can correctly calculate the average of the double values in an array when there are duplicates of the lowest value.
 In this case, the average without lowest value should